Clustering Three-Way Data with Outliers: Methodology

-Thus far, we have used $\ell$ to indicate the traditional log-likelihood and $l$ to indicate the simplified log-likelihood.
-We now introduce a `hat' to denote each of these calculated with the MLEs.
-In summary, \begin{itemize} \item[$\ell$] denotes the traditional log-likelihood in \eqref{eq:loglik} with population parameters $\vecpi$, $\MM$,$\MU$, and $\MV$. \item[$\hat\ell$] denotes the traditional log-likelihood in \eqref{eq:loglik} with MLEs $\hat\vecpi$, $\hat\MM$,$\hat\MU$, and $\hat\MV$. \item[$l$] denotes the simplified log-likelihood in \eqref{eq:logass} with population parameters $\vecpi$, $\MM$,$\MU$, and $\MV$. \item[$\hat l$] denotes the simplified log-likelihood in \eqref{eq:logass} with MLEs $\hat\vecpi$, $\hat\MM$,$\hat\MU$, and $\hat\MV$.
+Thus far, we have used $\ell$ to indicate the traditional log-likelihood and $l$ to indicate the complete-data log-likelihood.
+We now introduce a `hat' to denote each of these calculated with the maximum likelihood estimates (MLEs).
+In summary: \begin{itemize} \item[$\ell$] denotes the traditional log-likelihood in \eqref{eq:loglikmat} with population parameters $\vecpi$, $\MM$,$\MU$, and $\MV$; \item[$\hat\ell$] denotes the traditional log-likelihood in \eqref{eq:loglikmat} with MLEs $\hat\vecpi$, $\hat\MM$,$\hat\MU$, and $\hat\MV$; \item[$l$] denotes the complete-data log-likelihood in \eqref{eq:completemat} with population parameters $\vecpi$, $\MM$,$\MU$, and $\MV$; and \item[$\hat l$] denotes the complete-data log-likelihood in \eqref{eq:completemat} with MLEs $\hat\vecpi$, $\hat\MM$,$\hat\MU$, and $\hat\MV$.

 \end{itemize}